“Progress is impossible without change, and those who cannot change their minds cannot change anything.” ~George Bernard Shaw

 How many times have you promised yourself to change for the better?
 How many ambitious plans have you made and then failed to achieve?

-Life is rushing past us.
-We are busy with our daily errands, working on our bodies, growing our intellect, but we ignore our soul.
-Every year that Ramadan comes it’s a blessing and we promise every year that this time it would be better, yet here we are again, it’s a vicious cycle.
+Every year Ramadan comes with its blessings, and we promise that this time it will be better, yet here we are again.
+It’s a vicious cycle.

 As Allah (swt) says in Surah Fussilat: 46,